source-data/sd-graph/README.md

 	easy_install neo4jrestclient

+Before populating the database, set some constraints:

+    neo4j-shell -file SD-constraints.cql

 Download the content of the SourceData database through the SourceData API and populate the neo4j database:

     python sdneo.py --password <your_password_to_your_neo4j_instance> PUBLICSEARCH

 Next, build the relationships to create the sd-graph model:

-    neo4j-shell -file SD-constraints.cql
     neo4j-shell -file SD-processing.cql

 This will create the following model, linking papers, figures, panels, tags and biological entities:

 ![data model](sd-graph-data-model.png)

-As a last step, we create a protein to gene mapping.
+As a last step, genes and proteins have to be mapped to each other.
 First, go in the neo4j client in your browser and run this CYPHER command to extract all the Uniprot identifiers:

     MATCH (t:Tag)
     WHERE t.type = "protein" AND t.ext_id <> ""